 On June 15, 1988, an F3 tornado struck 4.4 miles (7.1 km) south of downtown Denver.

-In 1988, voters in the Denver Metropolitan Area approved the Scientific and Cultural Facilities Tax (SCFD), a 0.1% sales tax for cultural and scientific facilities.
+In 1988, voters in the Denver Metropolitan Area approved the Scientific and Cultural Facilities Tax (SCFD).

-From 1981 to 1989, the prime time drama Dynasty was set in Denver, although mostly filmed in Los Angeles.
+From 1981 to 1989, the prime time drama Dynasty was set in Denver (although the show was mostly filmed in Los Angeles).

-On July 11, 1990, Denver experienced one of the top 10 costliest hailstorms in U.S. history.
+On July 11, 1990, Denver experienced one of the costliest hailstorms in U.S. history.

 In 1993, the Colorado Rockies were created as an expansion franchise.

-In 1994, Victoria Buckley was the last statewide Republican officeholder to carry Denver with a 1.2% margin.
+In 1994, Secretary of State Victoria Buckley was the last statewide Republican officeholder to carry Denver by a 1.2% margin.

 In 1994, the Scientific and Cultural Facilities Tax (SCFD) was renewed by voters.